 - Students are required to choose one program and follow the courses within that one program.
 It is not possible to mix and match courses from different programs due to frequent scheduling clashes. - 2) Pay attention to the pre-requisites!
 We have highlighted the pre-requisites for courses in red.
 It is the student's responsibility to ensure he/she has the required academic background to follow the courses successfully. - 3) Special Note for International Business Program: The academic director will review student transcripts to ensure they have the required academic background to follow the program.
-Approval by the academic director is required before being officially admitted. - 4) Special Note for Financial Markets & Investments: This program is extremely selective.
-The academic director will screen students' transcripts and CV to ensure they have the required academic and professional background to follow the program.
-Once pre-selected, a Skype interview with the academic director will be required for final validation of admittance.
-If a student is not selected, a second program choice will be requested. - 5) Courses within the catalogue are subject to slight changes. - 6) There is a maximum number of seats available per specialization program.
+Approval by the academic director is required before being officially admitted. - 4) Courses within the catalogue are subject to slight changes. - 5) There is a maximum number of seats available per specialization program.